chr15m/sitefox/README.md

 Or simply `DATABASE_URL=postgres:///somedatabase` if your user has local access on the deploy server.

-Use the database and key-value interface as follows.

-Require the database module:
+To use the database and key-value interface first require the database module:

 ```clojure
 [sitefox.db :as db]